Josh Bell Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Josh Bell (.281 slugging percentage in past 10 games, including no homers), take on starter Dylan Cease and the Chicago White Sox at Progressive Field, Tuesday at 6:10 PM ET.
+The Cleveland Guardians and Josh Bell, who went 1-for-3 last time out, take on Michael Kopech and the Chicago White Sox at Progressive Field, Wednesday at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the White Sox.
+He had a one-hit performance in his last game (1-for-3) against the White Sox.

 Josh Bell Game Info & Props vs. the White Sox